Short Empire: Initial production

-The second Empire and the first of the long-range models to be produced, G-ADHM, named 'Caledonia', performed her first flight on 15 September 1936 and was delivered to Imperial Airways on 4 December 1936.
-From September 1936 onwards, the Empire was produced at a rate of one aircraft per month; typically, each aircraft's delivery date occurred only a few days after having performed its maiden flight, the hand-over sometimes happened immediately following the first flight.
-The Empire was officially known as the C-class by Imperial Airways and each aircraft operated by them was given a name beginning with a 'C'.
+The second Empire and the first of the long-range models, registered G-ADHM, named Caledonia, made its first flight on 15 September 1936 and was delivered to Imperial Airways on 4 December 1936.
+From September 1936 onwards, one aircraft was produced per month and typically each aircraft's delivery occurring right after its first flight.
+The Empire was officially known as the C-class by Imperial Airways and each aircraft operated by them was given a name beginning with the letter C.

-On 26 February 1938, the final three Empires of the initial order placed by Imperial Airways – 'Coorong', 'Coogee', and 'Corio' – were diverted from the Imperial Airways order and were delivered instead to the Anglo-Australian Qantas Empire Airways.
-In late 1937, due to Imperial Airways satisfaction with its operational experience with the aircraft of the initial batch, the company placed a follow-on order for another 11 Empire flying boats; combined with the original 28 order, this had the distinction of being the largest single order to have ever been placed for a British civil aircraft at that time.
-While the first three aircraft of the additional order were of the typical S.23 class, intended for Qantas Empire Airways, the rest were manufactured to a differing design, designated as the S.30.
-A total of 42 Empires were built, all at Short's Rochester factory.
+On 26 February 1938, the final three Empires of the initial order placed by Imperial Airways – Coorong, Coogee and Corio were diverted from Imperial Airways and delivered to the Anglo-Australian Qantas Empire Airways.
+In late 1937, Imperial Airways placed a follow-on order for another 11 Empires.
+When combined with the original order of 28, this had the distinction of being the largest order by a single customer placed for a British civil aircraft at that time.
+While the first three aircraft of the additional order were of the typical S.23 class, intended for Qantas Empire Airways, the rest had a number of detail changes and were designated the S.30.
+Short's Rochester factory produced all 43 Empires built.